eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

 ## Anonymous classes and type inference

-Since an anonymous class doesn't have a name, Ceylon never replaces anonymous classes with the intersection of their supertypes when performing type inference:
+Since an anonymous class doesn't have a name, Ceylon replaces anonymous classes with the intersection of their supertypes when performing type inference:

     interface Foo {}
     interface Bar {}